CENTRIC-WP4/6G-infactory-subnetworks/README.md

 ## Baselines

-The implemented interference management techniques are either heuristics or reinforcement learning based.
+The implemented interference management techniques are either heuristics or reinforcement learning-based.

 The considered benchmarks include:
-  1. Fixed channel assignment: channel are randomly assigned to each subnetwork at initialization without the possiblity for dynamic updates.
+  1. Fixed channel assignment: Channels are randomly assigned to each subnetwork at initialization without the possibility of dynamic updates.
-  2. Greedy: each subnetwork selects the least interfered channel using its own sensing information
+  2. Greedy: each subnetwork selects the least interfered channel using its sensing information
-  3. Centralized Graph Coloring: select the best channel based on a global view on the system
+  3. Centralized Graph Coloring: select the best channel based on a global view of the system

 The considered algorithms include:
   1. Multi-Agent Double Deep Q-Networks (MAPPO)